iztiar/iztiar-core/docs/package.json.md

     The `type` key qualifies the feature the module provides.
 This let us have a code as generic as possible.

-    For example, a service may be started, stopped, tested, but not an addon.
+    For example, a service may be started, stopped, tested, but not an add-on.

     Known types are:

     - service: a feature which runs in its own process (aka a daemon)
-    - addon: a feature which adds something to another feature
+    - add-on: a feature which adds something to another feature
     - cli: a command-line interface
     - core: only used for now by the `@iztiar/iztiar-core` module

 ##### class

     The `class` key identifies the class name which implements the feature.
-This is useful, for example for an addon, to know which class it must target if it wants extend your class.
+This is useful, for example for an add-on, to know which class it must target if it wants extend your class.

     If you do not provide information about the clas, then it will be a bit difficult to extend it, and so to provide some more features.